-Two elbows may be used in an interior installation to provide an offset, in order to avoid cutting of joists and to clear other obstructions.
-Each elbow support will support 15 feet of chimney, and the maximum length of chimney allowed between elbows is 6 feet.
-Forty-five-degree (45°) elbows may be used only with oil or gas appliances.
-See Chart 1 - Offset Chimney Installation on page 16 of these instructions for details.
+One pair of (two) 15° or 30° elbows may be used in an interior installation to provide an offset, in order to avoid cutting of joists and to clear other obstructions.
+Each elbow support willsupport 15 feet of chimney, and the maximum length of chimney allowed between elbows is 6 feet.

+See Chart 1 - Offset chimney Installation on page 16 in these instructions for details.